Firstly, take a look at the image below to understand what makes up the marketing mix.

 - Can the current price of the product keep up with the price of the product’s competitors?

 Placement or distribution is a very important part of the product mix definition.
 You have to position and distribute the product in a place that is accessible to potential buyers.
+This comes with a deep understanding of your target market.
+Understand them inside out and you will discover the most efficient positioning and distribution channels that directly speak with your market.
 There are many distribution strategies, including:

 - Intensive distribution